BootBlock/PoSh-Backup/README.md

 *   `-UseVSS`: Forces the script to attempt using Volume Shadow Copy Service for all processed jobs (for local sources, requires Administrator privileges).
 *   `-TestArchive`: Forces an integrity test of newly created *local* archives for all processed jobs.
 If checksum generation and verification are enabled for the job, this will include checksum verification.
 This is independent of `-VerifyLocalArchiveBeforeTransferCLI`.
 *   `-VerifyLocalArchiveBeforeTransferCLI`: (New) Forces verification of the local archive (including checksum if enabled for the job) *before* any remote transfers are attempted.
 Overrides configuration settings.
 If verification fails, remote transfers for the job are skipped.
 *   `-Simulate`: Runs in simulation mode.
-Local archiving, remote transfers, retention actions, checksum operations, SFX creation, CPU affinity application, and post-run system actions are logged but not actually executed.
+Local archiving, remote transfers, retention actions (archive and log), checksum operations, SFX creation, CPU affinity application, and post-run system actions are logged but not actually executed.
 *   `-TreatSevenZipWarningsAsSuccessCLI`: Forces 7-Zip exit code 1 (Warning) from *local* archiving to be treated as a success for the job status, overriding any configuration settings.
 *   `-SevenZipCpuAffinityCLI <AffinityString>`: Overrides any configured 7-Zip CPU core affinity.
 Examples: `"0,1"` or `"0x3"`.
+*   `-LogRetentionCountCLI <Count>` (New): Overrides all configured log retention counts (global, job, set).
+Specifies the number of log files to keep per job name pattern.
+A value of `0` means infinite retention (keep all logs).
 *   `-PauseBehaviourCLI <Always|Never|OnFailure|OnWarning|OnFailureOrWarning>`: Controls if the script pauses with a "Press any key to continue" message before exiting.
 Overrides the `PauseBeforeExit` setting in the configuration file.
 *   `-PostRunActionCli <Action>`: Overrides all configured post-run actions.
     *   Valid `<Action>`: "None", "Shutdown", "Restart", "Hibernate", "LogOff", "Sleep", "Lock".